1j-bla1/student/hacks/background.md

         }
         requestAnimationFrame(this.gameLoop.bind(this));
       }
-      #Starts the infinite game loop
+      //Starts the infinite game loop
       start() {
         this.gameLoop();
       }
     }

     const world = new GameWorld(backgroundImg, spriteImg);
-    #Runs the code by starting the world
+    //Runs the code by starting the world world.start();
-    world.start();
   }